lameessa/Afaq/README.md

 ---

-## About Afaq
+## About the Project

 Afaq was developed to explore how data can support tourism promotion in Saudi Arabia.

-Using tourism-related photos collected through the Flickr API, we analyzed engagement metrics alongside visual and contextual characteristics to understand what contributes to photo popularity and how engagement differs across regions.
+The project analyzes Saudi landscape photos and their engagement data to investigate how factors such as geographic region, season, time of day, visual content, and audience sentiment relate to photo popularity.

-The project covers the five regions of Saudi Arabia — North, South, Central, East, and West — and combines data analysis, computer vision, natural language processing, and machine learning.
+The analysis covers five regions of Saudi Arabia: **Central, West, North, South, and East**.

 ---

-## Project Workflow
+## Methodology

-### 1. Data Collection
+The project follows an end-to-end data science workflow:

+1. **Data Collection**
-Public photo data was collected through the **Flickr API**, including:
+   Public Saudi landscape photos and their metadata were collected using the **Flickr API**, including views, favorites, comments, and upload information.

-- Views
-- Favorites
-- Comments
-- Upload dates
-- Photo locations
-- Images and their metadata

-The data collection process began on **January 25, 2025**.

-### 2. Image & Text Analysis
+2. **Image & Text Analysis**

-The collected data was enriched using several AI and computer vision techniques:

-- **CLIP** was used to classify landscape types and identify visual elements within each image.
+   - **CLIP** was used to classify landscape types and detect visual elements.
-- **OpenCV** was used to classify photos as day or night based on image brightness.
+   - **OpenCV** was used to classify images as day or night based on brightness.
-- **Hugging Face Transformers** were used to perform sentiment analysis on photo comments.
+   - **Hugging Face Transformers** were used for sentiment analysis of photo comments.

-Visual elements included features such as mountains, buildings, trees, water, sand, roads, rocks, and mosques.

-### 3. Popularity Analysis

-A **Popularity Score** was created to measure photo engagement using favorites, comments, normalized views, and sentiment.

-Exploratory data analysis was then used to examine differences in popularity across:

-- Saudi regions
-- Seasons
-- Time of day
-- Landscape types
-- Visual elements
+3. **Data Analysis**
-- Engagement patterns over time
+   Engagement patterns were explored across regions, seasons, time of day, landscape types, and visual elements.

-### 4. Machine Learning

-The processed data was split into **80% training and 20% testing data**.

-Three regression models were evaluated:

-- Linear Regression
-- Random Forest Regressor
+4. **Machine Learning**
-- Support Vector Regressor (SVR)
+   Linear Regression, Random Forest Regressor, and Support Vector Regressor (SVR) were evaluated to predict a custom **Popularity Score**.

-The **Random Forest Regressor** achieved the strongest performance with an **R² of approximately 0.93**, compared with approximately **0.88** for Linear Regression, while SVR produced a negative R².
+The project collected **200 Saudi landscape images**, with **199 retained in the final processed dataset across 33 features**.

 ---

-## Key Insights
+## Model Performance

-The analysis revealed several patterns in the collected Flickr data:

-- The **Eastern region** achieved the highest overall Popularity Score, followed by the Northern region.
-- The **Southern region** had the lowest overall engagement in the dataset, highlighting an opportunity for greater visibility and further analysis.
-- **Autumn** showed particularly strong engagement across several regions, while the South showed its strongest engagement during spring.
-- **Daytime photos** generally performed better, although nighttime photos showed stronger engagement in the Western region.
-- Visual elements such as **sand, roads, and rocks** were associated with higher average Popularity Scores.
-- Engagement patterns and the types of landscapes represented differed considerably across Saudi regions.

-These findings reflect patterns within the collected Flickr dataset and may not represent tourism activity as a whole.
+The **Random Forest Regressor** achieved the strongest performance:

+- **R² Score:** 0.9288
+- **RMSE:** 576.70

+The model explained approximately **93% of the variance in Popularity Score** within the project dataset.

 ---

+## Key Findings

+- The **East** had the highest overall Popularity Score, followed by the **North**.
+- The **South** showed the lowest overall engagement in the collected dataset.
+- **Autumn** emerged as a high-engagement season across multiple regions.
+- **Daytime photos** generally showed higher average popularity.
+- **Sand, roads, and rocks** were among the visual elements associated with higher average Popularity Scores.
+- Engagement and landscape patterns varied across Saudi regions.

+---

 ## Technologies & Tools

-- Python
-- Pandas
-- NumPy
-- Scikit-learn
-- OpenCV
-- OpenAI CLIP
-- Hugging Face Transformers
-- Flickr API
-- Matplotlib
-- Seaborn
-- Google Colab
+`Python` · `Pandas` · `NumPy` · `Scikit-learn` · `OpenCV` · `CLIP` · `Hugging Face Transformers` · `Flickr API` · `Matplotlib` · `Seaborn` · `Google Colab`

 ---

 ## Repository Contents

-This repository contains the main materials produced for Afaq:

-- **Afaq Notebook** — data collection, preprocessing, analysis, visualizations, and machine learning
+- **Afaq-Notebook.ipynb** — Data collection, preprocessing, analysis, visualizations, and machine learning
-- **Project Report** — full documentation of the project and findings
+- **Afaq-Report.pdf** — Full project methodology, results, and discussion
-- **Project Poster** — visual summary of Afaq
+- **Afaq-Poster.pdf** — Visual overview of the project
-- **Project Presentation** — presentation of the project, methodology, and results
+- **Afaq-Presentation.pdf** — Project presentation and findings

 ---